aditya2003sharma/Radar-Using-Arduino/README.md

 # Ultrasonic Sensor with Servo Motor Control

-<p align-item=justify> This Arduino sketch is designed to control an Ultrasonic Sensor with a Servo Motor.
+This Arduino sketch is designed to control an Ultrasonic Sensor with a Servo Motor.
 The code allows the servo motor to rotate from 15 to 165 degrees, while the ultrasonic sensor measures the distance at each degree of rotation.
-The measured distance data is then sent via Serial communication for further processing or visualization.</p>
+The measured distance data is then sent via Serial communication for further processing or visualization.

 <img src="img/pic 1.png" alt="radar">